SK124/Bird-Classification-Using-CNNs/README.md

 **Instructions**

-After Placing  the Dataset in your Google drive,open colabarotry, mount your drive and  execute the 'Import Block' followed by 'Extracting All Files'
+After Placing  the Dataset in your Google drive, open colabarotry, mount your drive and execute the **Import Block** followed by **Extracting All Files**
 Codeblock from my ipynb file.

 The Notebook now has different blocks making it flexible to execute.
-Each block as a seperate funciton.Execute each block one by one or independently the other blocks.Keep in mind some blocks have depenence on other blocks.
+Each block as a seperate funciton.
+Execute each block one by one or independently the other blocks.Keep in mind some blocks have depenence on other blocks.

-If you want to check the perfomance of the smodel follow this procedure:
+If you want to check the perfomance of the model, follow this procedure:

 Load the deleiverables.zip in to your Drive